How Do I Sum Colored Cells in Excel

 Excel table with green and red fill colors

-1. Click the column header where you used the background color.
+1. Click the column header where you used the cell background color.

 2. From the drop-down menu, select Filter by Color.

-1. In the Filter by Cell Color menu, choose your desired color.
+1. In the Filter by Cell Color menu, choose your desired cell color.

-Your table should have changed so only the rows containing your selected color cells show.
+Your table should have changed so that only the rows containing your selected color cells show.
 In addition, the Total value on the bottom row should’ve changed.
-As you change your filter for different colored cells, you should see your total change.
+As you change your filter for different colored cells, you should see your Total change.

 Filtered results from green cell background.